 Her honors include the New York Governor’s Lifetime Achievement Award, Honorary Doctorate degrees from Colgate University, Oberlin and Purchase College.
 In 2007, The New York City Council presented a Proclamation to Ms. León for her personal achievements.
 In 2010 she was inducted into the American Academy of Arts and Letters.

-Awards for her compositions include the American Academy of Arts and Letters, the National Endowment for the Arts, Chamber Music America, NYSCA, the Lila Wallace/Reader’s Digest Fund, ASCAP, Meet the Composer and the Koussevitzky Foundation, among others.
+Awards for her compositions include the American Academy of Arts and Letters, the National Endowment for the Arts, Chamber Music America, NYSCA, the Lila Wallace/Reader’s Digest Fund, ASCAP, Meet the Composer, and the Koussevitzky Foundation, among others.
 In 1998 she held the Fromm Residency at the American Academy in Rome.
 In 2002, León served as President of the Concorso Internationale di Composizione “2 Agosto” in Bologna, Italy.

 In 1969 León became a founding member and first Music Director of the Dance Theatre of Harlem establishing the Dance Theatre’s Music Department, Music School and Orchestra.
-She instituted the Brooklyn Philharmonic Community Concert Series in 1978 and in 1994 co-founded the American Composers Orchestra Sonidos de las Americas Festivals in her capacity as Latin American Music Advisor.
+She instituted the Brooklyn Philharmonic Community Concert Series in 1978 and in 1994 co-founded the American Composers Orchestra's Sonidos de las Americas Festivals in her capacity as Latin American Music Advisor.
 From 1993 to 1997 she was New Music Advisor to Kurt Masur and the New York Philharmonic.
-In 2010 León co-founded “Composers Now”, a city wide Festival celebrating contemporary composers in New York City.
+In 2010 León co-founded “Composers Now”, a city-wide Festival celebrating contemporary composers in New York City.

 She has made appearances as guest conductor with the Beethovenhalle Orchestra, Bonn, the National Symphony Orchestra of Johannesburg, South Africa, the Netherlands Wind Ensemble, Holland, the Chicago Sinfonietta and the New York Philharmonic, among others.

 León has been Visiting Lecturer at Harvard University, Visiting Professor at Yale University, the University of Michigan, the University of Kansas, Purchase College, the Musikschule in Hamburg and the Jazz Composer Orchestra Institute.
-In 2000 she was named the Claire and Leonard Tow Professor in Music at Brooklyn College, and Distinguished Professor of the City University of New York since 2006.
+In 2000 she was named the Claire and Leonard Tow Professor in Music at Brooklyn College, and has been a Distinguished Professor of the City University of New York since 2006.